digital-carver/Advent-of-Code-2023/d1/README.md

       n
       ?

-Push this cell array containing the names of digits on to the stack
+Push a cell array containing the names of digits on to the stack

-        {'one' 'two' 'three' 'four' 'five' 'six' 'seven' 'eight' 'nine'}
+        'one two three four five six seven eight nine'Yb

 For each digit name